Product Strategy Support

 How it works

-We start by agreeing one or more specific objectives for the engagement, along with the outcomes and deliverables that matter.
+I start by agreeing on one or more specific objectives for the engagement, along with the outcomes and deliverables that matter.

-Based on those objectives, we shape the right structure and length for the work.
-This may involve a short, focused piece of research and analysis, ongoing strategy support for a leadership or product team, targeted workshops, or coaching where that supports the agreed outcomes.
+Based on those objectives, I shape the right structure and length for the work.
+This may involve a short, focused piece of research and analysis, ongoing strategy support for a leadership or product team, targeted workshops, or coaching that supports the agreed outcomes.
+Where it is part of the brief, this can also include designing AI-first processes for the product function and delivering training to help the team get started or progress with new ways of working.

 The work is deliberately scoped and reviewed as it progresses, so effort stays aligned to the decisions and changes the organisation is trying to make.